WHAT ARE THE DIFFERENCES?

 All-wheel drive (AWD) and four-wheel drive (4WD) are terms often used interchangeably, leading to confusion, yet they possess crucial distinctions.
 Generally, AWD systems function similarly to either Front-Wheel Drive (FWD) or Rear-Wheel Drive (RWD) vehicles, with many AWD models having a FWD orientation.
 The key difference lies in how power is distributed, as AWD intelligently allocates power to both the front and rear tires during acceleration to prevent slip and enhance traction.
 In contrast, 4WD operates automatically without driver intervention, distributing power to all four wheels.
 Some AWD vehicles offer the flexibility to manually turn the AWD system on or off, while others maintain a constant AWD operation.
 When active, the AWD system continuously adjusts power distribution between front and rear axles based on detected traction conditions, redirecting power to the rear axle if traction loss is identified, exemplifying the adaptability and versatility of AWD technology.

-Navigating the Pros and Cons of All-Wheel Drive Vans
+Navigating the Pros and Cons of All-Wheel Drive (AWD) Vans

 • Pros